 For starters, failed states might negatively affect the stability and security of the surrounding countries in the forms of refugee flows, cross-border clashes, or large-scale raids.
-As Liana Sun Wyler points out: "Instability has a tendency to spread beyond a weak state's political borders, through overwhelming refugee flows, increased arms smuggling, breakdowns in regional trade, and many other ways."
-Moreover, failed states might export home-grown terrorism to neighboring countries and might facilitate the activity of transnational crime.
+As Liana Sun Wyler points out: "Instability has a tendency to spread beyond a weak state's political borders, through overwhelming refugee flows, increased arms smuggling, breakdowns in regional trade, and many other ways."3 Moreover, failed states might export home-grown terrorism to neighboring countries and might facilitate the activity of transnational crime.
 Whole regions can thus be contaminated by the failure of a state.

 There are several examples for such a development.
 The civil wars in Liberia and Sierra Leone are an obvious case in point.
 In the 1990s rebels, weapons and money from conflict diamonds from Liberia poured across the border to neighboring Sierra Leone, Guinea and Cote d'Ivoire [Patrick 2011: 43-44].
 In Sierra Leone, a long civil war broke out, leaving 50,000 dead, while the other two countries were also seriously destabilized (which, in the case of Cote d'Ivoire, led to yet another civil war).
 A similar development happened in the Great Lakes region of Central Africa, where the genocide in Rwanda destabilized the adjacent countries, leading to the two Congo wars which left approximately 3 million dead.
-These examples clearly show how state failure in one country can lead to the conflagration of the neighboring countries, if not the whole region.
-Therefore, we postulate that living in the neighborhood of a failed state (in our case Somalia) is highly disadvantageous in terms of security and stability for the surrounding countries (in our case Kenya, Eritrea, Ethiopia and Uganda).
+These examples clearly show how state failure in one country can lead to the conflagration of the neighborhood of a failed state (in our case Somalia) is highly disadvantageous in terms of security and stability for the surrounding countries (in our case Kenya, Eritrea, Ethiopia and Uganda).